 Board of Directors

-Kamelia Dimitrova has more than fifteen years of experience in non-governmental and public sectors in the fields of combatting trafficking in persons, managing migration and addressing social exclusion.
+Kamelia Dimitrova has more than eighteen years of experience in non-governmental and public sectors in the fields of combatting trafficking in persons, managing migration and addressing social exclusion.

 Аs an Executive Secretary of the National Commission for Combatting Trafficking in Human Beings (2015-2020), she was responsible for the drafting of the National Anti-trafficking Strategy 2017-2021 and for developing and implementing, together with NCCTHB Members, administration and civil society, the annual anti-trafficking action plan.
 Her responsibilities included overseeing all structures under the anti-trafficking law (including 10 Local Commissions and 5 specialized facilities for victims of trafficking), managing the NCCTHB budget and team.
 Ms Dimitrova initiated changes in the law for combatting trafficking in human beings, ensuring stronger protection for victims of trafficking in line with Council of Europe recommendations.
 The changes were adopted by Parliament in October 2019.